bishopZ/Stylist.css/README.md

 Style.css provides an object-oriented interface to CSS by creating simple style names that add simple classes.

-And also includes a basic layout engine.
+And also includes HTML5 Shim and the CSS Reset.

 Forms.css
 -------------

-Forms.css is a basic form style.
+Add forms.css for basic form style.

-Fonts.css
+Lane/Fonts.css
 -------------

-Lane/style.css is a custom font example.
+Use Lane/style.css as a custom font example.

 Layout.css
 -------------

-Layout.css is a grid system for css that updates with the browser width.
-It is taken from a basic responsive design template.
+Layout.css contains a 960 grid system for CSS that updates with the browser width.
+It is taken from a basic responsive design template, Skeleton V1.2 by Dave Gamache (www.getskeleton.com).